cobbler/cobbler/docs/cobbler-conf.rst

 restart_*
 =========
 When DHCP and DNS management are enabled, ``cobbler sync`` can automatically restart those services to apply changes.
-The exception for this is if using ISC for DHCP, then omapi eliminates the need for a restart. ``omapi``, however, is experimental and not recommended for most configurations.
+The exception for this is if using ISC for DHCP, then OMAPI eliminates the need for a restart. ``omapi``, however, is experimental and not recommended for most configurations.
 If DHCP and DNS are going to be managed, but hosted on a box that is not on this server, disable restarts here and write some other script to ensure that the config files get copied/rsynced to the destination box.
 This can be done by modifying the restart services trigger.
 Note that if